katassyn/groupDungeonPlugin/README.md

   table-prefix: ""
 ```

-Administrators can edit the list of preview items in game using `/edit_drops <dungeon_id>`; closing the GUI will persist changes to MySQL.
+Administrators can edit the reward preview in game using `/edit_preview <dungeon_id>`; closing the GUI will persist changes to MySQL.

 ### Dungeon Configuration